-In partnership with Araluen (Araluen is one of the biggest support services for adults with disabilities in Melbourne’s north-east suburbs), Mill Park Library, and Bunnings Mill Park.
+In partnership with Araluen (Araluen is one of the biggest support services for adults with disabilities in Melbourne’s north-east suburbs), Yarra Plenty Regional Library and Bunnings Mill Park.

 Success is brewing!
 Cappuccino with your Jane Harper?
 Bryce Courtenay with your soy latte?
 However you take your coffee, your favourite brew will be served with a smile at the new Chancez location at Mill Park Library.